Epic tale of magic, political intrique and forbidden love

 The seeress stood in thought; she could not risk going against the sorcerer's circle sighing she spoke.
 “So be it,” she replied, with that she and the temple guards vanished.

-Two days since the seeresses, failed attempt to bring Elena back under their control Ebron sat at the guest table in the manse of the city mayor the sizeable throne-like room held many tables with guests seated.
-He and Elena arrived as guests of honour when he called at commander Gasklin’s house earlier, where Elena now resided most of the time.
+Two days since the seeresses, failed attempt to bring Elena back under their control Ebron sat at the guest table in the manse of the city mayor the sizeable throne-like room had many tables and guests.
+He and Elena came as guests of honour when he had called at commander Gasklin’s house, where Elena now resided most of the time.
 He was pleasantly surprised to see her dressed in an elegant blue gown trimmed, with lace she wore blue slippers to match the gown, and her dark hair brushed back shone.
 She spoiled the whole effect by scowling at him as she took his arm and they left followed by the commander and his wife.

-Apart from during the dinner, he had seen little of Elena since their arrival at the mayor’s mansion she spoke little during the dinner and quickly vanished among the guests.
-Some guests still sat around tables others stood in small groups conversing quietly.
-Many of the lords and ladies tried to curry favour with him praising him; for saving them from the Kel’Da.
-Ebron had been charming as he skilfully kept himself disentangled from the many ventures and intrigues that came his way; not to mention several lords daughters that tried to snare him with thinly concealed marriage offers.
+Apart from during the dinner, he had seen little of Elena since their arrival at the mayor’s mansion she had spoken little during the dinner and had quickly vanished among the guests.
+Some guests still sat around tables; others stood in small groups conversing quietly.
+Many of the lords and ladies had tried to curry favour with him praising him; for saving them from the Kel’Da.
+Ebron had been charming as he skilfully kept himself disentangled from the many ventures and intrigues that came his way; not to mention several lords daughters that had tried to snare him with thinly concealed marriage offers.

 It was almost as if being in his court back home although there was little intrigue and the people more forthright.
 A commotion from the back near the door made everyone suddenly turn to look.
 Ebron groaned as he heard a familiar voice raised in angry retort as a tall sandy-haired man dressed in Tiran maroon military uniform barged his way forward.

-The crown prince and sorcerer sighed in resignation and stood to call his captain to him any hope he held of playing down his position would now be lost beyond recall as Elena appeared from amongst the guests smiling sweetly.
+The crown prince and sorcerer sighed in resignation and stood to call his captain to him any hope he held of playing down his position would now be lost beyond recall.
+Elena appeared from amongst the guests smiling sweetly.